Why I Refuse to Stay Home Despite Terrorists, Mass Shooters, Invasive Airport Security, and Other Villains

 Some safety guidelines

-Obviously, there are some guidelines to keep yourself safe:
+Obviously, there are some guidelines to keep yourself safe.
+This entire article on event safety is written by a former international threat expert.

 - The TSA is going to make you angry.
 It’s a sad fact of life that air travel comes with an invasion of privacy.
 I know what the rules are and what they can and cannot do, and I am not afraid to make a scene, record them, or ask for a supervisor if they exceed those rules.
 Anyway, once I get through being fondled by the TSA, I’m able to move along to my adventure.
 Here are some supplies you can take on a plane.